rzw-1/STDCA-DA/README.md

 # STDCA-DA: An integrated deep learning framework for EEG-based depression detection with spatiotemporal dual cross-attention and domain adaptation

-This is an official repository related to the paper **"STDCA-DA-Net"**.
+This is an official repository related to the paper **"STDCA-DA"**.

 - **Paper link:** []
 - **Author:** [Dongxiao Zhang]，[Shunbin Chen], [Jialiang Xie]